value4value/time4value/README.md

 <br/>
 </div>

-## How Mest works？
+## How it works？

-Mest Protocol utilizes an S-shaped bonding curve, blending a quadratic and a square root function for dynamic pricing.
+The contract utilizes an S-shaped bonding curve, blending a quadratic and a square root function for dynamic pricing.
 When you buy, it mints tokens and drives prices up; when you sell, it burns tokens and lowers prices.
 And the staked ETH is allocated in an interest-rate market to generate sustainable rewards, which are then redistributed to shares owner.

 <div align="center">
   <img src="images/curve.png" width="90%">